daronphang/programming-resources/cloud-computing/AWS/services/storage/EBS.md

 ### EBS Snapshot Archive

 You can move a Snapshot to an archive tier that is cheaper to store, but takes between 24-72h for restoring the archive.

+## Amazon Data Lifecycle Manager

+You can use Amazon Data Lifecycle Manager to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs

 ### Recycle Bin